yokurang/passphrase-generator/README.md

    ```

 4. **Run the Project:**
-   After building, run the executable with an optional argument specifying the desired length of the passphrase.
-If no length is provided, a default value will be used.
-For example, to generate a passphrase of length 12, use:
+   After building, run the executable with an argument specifying the desired length of the passphrase:
    ```bash
    cargo run -- 12
    ```